- Spend the night camping on a deserted part of the Great Wall of China and watch the sun rise in the morning!

 - Perfect your language skills with an included Mandarin lesson!

 - Pick and choose from a range of optional activities in each destination and build your perfect travel experience.

 Discover the top highlights of China on this jam-packed whirlwind adventure.
 Starting in China’s capital city of Beijing, you’ll travel down the east coast to sleek Shanghai, stopping off at some incredible Chinese destinations along the way.
-Enjoy an unforgettable night of camping on the Great Wall, wander the lush bamboo forests of Moganshan, stroll through the bustling streets of Shanghai, & more!
+Enjoy an unforgettable night of camping on the Great Wall, wander the mist-soaked forests of Hangzhou, stroll through the bustling streets of Shanghai, & more!
 Soak up Chinese culture, sample delicious local food and meet exciting new people on this excellent 11-day trip.

 Day 1: Welcome to China!